scalabridge/organization/plan-a-workshop.md

-nt to organize a workshop?
+# Want to organize a workshop?

 ## Neat!